Programme code: AK1041

 Bachelor of Science: Preferred subjects on entry are: Level 3 Statistics and Modelling, Biology, Chemistry, Geography or Mathematics with Calculus

-Applied Chemistry, Applied Microbiology, Food Science, Health Protection and Environmental Health and Marine Biology majors: Preferred subjects on entry are Level 3 Biology, Chemistry and Statistics and Modelling.
+Applied Chemistry, Applied Microbiology, Food Science, Health Protection and Environmental Health and Marine Biology majors: Preferred subjects are level 3 Biology, Chemistry and Statistics and Modelling (Statistics).

-Environmental Science major: Preferred subjects on entry are Level 3 Biology, Statistics and Modelling and one of the following, Chemistry, Geography or Science.
+Environmental Sciences major: Preferred subjects are level 3 Biology, Statistics and Modelling (Statistics) and either Chemistry, Geography or Science.

 You can complete the Bachelor of Science with no major, providing broad-base qualification and the ability to select papers across several majors.